finagle/finagle-zookeeper/README.md

 finagle-zookeeper provides basic tools to communicate with a Zookeeper server asynchronously.

-## Terminology
-* **Request** - object sent to a service to be serialize.
-Sometimes it can be a RequestHeader or (RequestHeader+Body)
-* **Response** - object containing the data received from a server.
-A response type is specific to a request type (ex: SetDataRequest -> GetDataRequest)

 ## Architecture
 ### Client
 - `Client` is based on Finagle 6 client model.

-### Transport
-- `Buffer` contains a ChannelBuffer, used to read and write
-- `BufferWriter` writes data by pattern matching over variables
-- `BufferReader` contains convenient methods to read typed variables

 ### Common
 - `Data` represents ACL, ID structures with associated serialization/deserialization definitions